Bankoga/golem/core/configs/config_rules.md

 ## Region Config Files

-Since the framework is, for the most part, region, and layer agnostic, the specifics of each region are determined by a configuration yaml which contains all the data needed to initialize the region with all of its layers given the specific input/output constraints of the problem domain object.
+Since the framework is, for the most part, problem domain type, region, and layer agnostic, the specifics of each region are determined by a configuration yaml which contains all the data needed to initialize the region with all of its layers given the specific input/output constraints of the problem domain object.

 - aside from layer data, what other data needs to be stored in a region config?
 - layers list